bohack/PowerShellGraphAPIEmail/README.md

 6. Click Register

 ### Setup the Secrets
-Next you need a secret key pair for authentication
+Next you need a secret key pair for authentication.

 1. Click Certificates & Secrets
 2. Click New Client Secret